ember-community-russia/awesome-ember/README.md

 ### Codemods
 - [ember-es6-class-codemod](https://github.com/scalvert/ember-es6-class-codemod) - A codemod-cli project for converting Ember objects to es6 native classes.
+- [ember-native-class-codemod](https://github.com/ember-codemods/ember-native-class-codemod) - A codemod for transforming your ember app code to native JavaScript class syntax with decorators!
 - [ember-cli-mirage-faker-codemod](https://github.com/caseywatts/ember-cli-mirage-faker-codemod) - This codemod is to help transition from importing faker through ember-cli-mirage, to instead import it directly from faker.
 - [ember-mocha-codemods](https://github.com/Turbo87/ember-mocha-codemods) - Codemod scripts for ember-mocha
 - [ember-module-migrator](https://github.com/rwjblue/ember-module-migrator) - Automated migration for new Ember application layout.